rkhullar/jwt-api-test/readme.md

 ## JWT API Test

 ### Overview
 Testing AWS API Gateway integration with custom JSON Web Tokens.
-HTTP APIs can use builtin JWT authorizers to validate the token before application code is invoked.
+HTTP APIs can use builtin JWT authorizers to validate tokens before application code is invoked.
 With this API there are three major endpoints:
 - `POST /sign`
   - send arbitrary data to the server in exchange for an access token in the JWT format
   - optionally define metadata like the active token duration or the token audience